 2. Artificial intelligence analyzes customer behavior

 The second trend that experts are talking about is the use of artificial intelligence to analyze consumer behavior.
-Using tools powered by AI, retailers track the habits, behavior and even mood of their customers!
+Using tools powered by AI, retailers track their customers’ habits, behavior, and even mood!

-In some retail chains, entire teams of marketers, analysts and software developers are engaged in studying customer behaviour.
+In some retail chains, entire marketers, analysts, and software developers are engaged in studying customer behavior.

 3. Self-service is gaining momentum

 Today, self-checkout terminals are gaining popularity around the world.
 The number of such devices grows.
 They are especially in demand in Eastern Europe – Ukraine, Russia.
 This year BS/2 plans to establish the first self-checkout in Azerbaijan.

 “The human factor is practically eliminated when purchasing goods using self-checkout.
 The only cash desk at which all balances converge at the end of the working day is the self-service cash desk, ” – says Emil Musaev.